snaplet/docs-old/docs/06-tutorials/supabase-clone-environments.md

 You're now ready to restore your production snapshot into your Supabase development project.

 1. Navigate to your project directory
 2. Run `snaplet config setup` – you will be prompted to enter your database credentials.
-These are the database credentials of your **data target.** This could be your staging or development database
+These are the database credentials of your **data target.** This could be your staging or development database.
+Note that you'll need to use the `postgres` user for your development project (this is the default for the connection string supabase provides at `Organization > Project > Database > Connection Pooling > Connection string)
 3. Run `snaplet project setup` - you will be presented a list of options, these are databases that are connected to your Snaplet account
 4. Select a data source from the list
 5. Run `snaplet snapshot restore`

-Note that you need to be using the `postgres` user for your development environment.
-This will already be the case if you copied the connection string from `Organization > Project > Database > Connection Pooling > Connection string` for your development project.

 <div style={{textAlign: 'center'}}>